-This new book series focuses upon fascist, far right and right-wing politics primarily within a historical context but also drawing on insights from other disciplinary perspectives.
-Its scope also includes radical-right populism, cultural manifestations of the far right and points of convergence and exchange with the mainstream and traditional right.
+This book series focuses upon national, transnational and global manifestations of fascist, far right and right-wing politics primarily within a historical context but also drawing on insights and approaches from other disciplinary perspectives.
+Its scope also includes anti-fascism, radical-right populism, extreme-right violence and terrorism, cultural manifestations of the far right, and points of convergence and exchange with the mainstream and traditional right.

 France’s Purveyors of Hatred Aspects of the French Extreme Right and its Influence, 1918–1945

 British Fascism After the Holocaust From the Birth of Denial to the Notting Hill Riots 1939–1958

 This book takes a transnational and comparative approach that analyses the process of diffusion of a third way in selected transitions to authoritarianism in Europe and Latin America.
 When looking at the authoritarian wave of the 1930s, it is not difficult to see how some regimes appeared to ...

 Edited By Pam Chamberlain, Matthew N. Lyons, Abby Scher, Spencer Sunshine

 September 29, 2021

 This book celebrates the life and work of scholar-activist Chip Berlet.
 His contributions over four decades have had broad-ranging impacts: on activists, independent intellectuals, and academics, from think tanks and social movements to generations of scholars.
 Berlet’s work over the decades has ...

 This book is the first systematic analysis of the efforts of a broad range of contemporary far-right thinkers to popularize their critiques of liberal democratic norms and institutions and make their ideas the subjects of sustained political and academic debate.
 The book focuses on outspoken ...